the-ingenious-dark-knight/Insight_Ingenious/docs/getting_started/how_to_use.md

    If the test runs successfully, you will see a detailed conversation output like the one shown below:

+!!! tip
+      A content of doc <> is the vectorised version of our memory file under `tmp` folder.

    ```bash
    Adding content of doc 48971743 to context.
    classifier (to chat_manager):